alncat/opusDSD/README.md

 The major new functionality of OPUS-DSD2 is reconstructing multi-body dynamics from cryo-EM data during structural disentanglement!
 OPUS-DSD2 can not only disentangle 3D structural information by reconstructing different conformations, but also reconstruct physically meaningful dynamics for the macromolecules.
-This new function is very easy to use if you have already be familiar with Relion's multi-body refinement.
+This new function is very easy to use if you have already been familiar with Relion's multi-body refinement (https://elifesciences.org/articles/36861).
 OPUS-DSD2 takes the input files of Relion's multi-body refinement, then performs ***structural disentanglement and multi-body dynamics fitting*** simultaneously and end-to-end!

 This program is built upon a set of great works: